-The standard tendencies for C-style people is that they are questioning and skeptical, as well as cautious and reflective.
+C-style people are questioning and skeptical, as well as cautious and reflective.
 They value high standards, careful analysis and diplomacy.
 They might shy away from new ideas or respond poorly to criticism of their work.
 In the workplace they tend to seek the analytical tasks they can complete on their own.
 You seldom see them making small talk.

 But how do the C-styles differ?
 What difference does the placement of the DiSC dot really make?

 The solid C or the high C style

 The strong C personality prioritizes ACCURACY.
 They might carefully review your work or project, give very specific feedback, and do it all with a detached air.
 They don’t like being wrong and can focus all their attention on data rather than on people.

 The strong C can be hard to get to know well.
 They tend to display personal restraint that conceals their reactions and emotions.
 If you’re looking for sympathy or a sensitive ear, you might want to turn elsewhere.
 Strong displays of emotion can make them uncomfortable.